dojo/docs/dojox/grid/EnhancedGrid.rst

 * Selecting rows or columns by swiping
 * Moving multiple rows or columns with drag-n-drop

-There is currently a project to implement a [[/dojox/grid/pluginAPI|Grid plugin architecture]].
+There is currently a project to implement a `Grid plugin architecture </dojox/grid/pluginAPI>`_.
 To be compatible with this work, EnhancedGrid features are implemented as plugins which can be loaded on demand.
 As a result, the required features must first declared before they can be used.

 =====
 Usage